dpiegdon/tiny-ws2812-desklight/README.md

 A simple switch pulls `PIN_SWITCH` to ground when pressed.
 De-ringing is done with a 100nF cap. `PIN_SWITCH` uses the internal pullup.

 A potentiometer is connected between GND and VCC.
-The center-tap is connected to a 10uF electrolytic cap (to smoothen the ADC value which seems very noisy at very low CLK frequencies of the atmel uC) and via 470 Ohm to the `PIN_POTENTIOMETER` for measurement by the ADC of the atmel uC.
-The resistor makes sure that TPI programming in situ is still possible.
+The center-tap is connected via a 470 Ohm resistor to the `PIN_POTENTIOMETER` for measurement by the ADC of the atmel uC.
+The resistor makes sure that TPI programming in situ is still possible. `PIN_POTENTIOMETER` is debounced with a 10pF cap to GND.

 A WS2812 RGB LED strip (of 34 LEDs) is connected to the `PIN_LED` line.